PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/cold spring harbor laboratory/star_genomegenerate_v2.7.5c.rst

 outSAMmapqUnique                  Optional<Integer>         --outSAMmapqUnique                              (default: 255) the MAPQ value for unique mappers outSAMflagOR                      Optional<Integer>         --outSAMflagOR                                  (default: 0) sam FLAG will be bitwise OR'd with this value, i.e. FLAG=FLAG | outSAMflagOR.
 This is applied after all flags have been set by STAR, and after outSAMflagAND.
 Can be used to set specific bits that are not set otherwise. outSAMflagAND                     Optional<Integer>         --outSAMflagAND                                 (default: 65535) sam FLAG will be bitwise AND'd with this value, i.e. FLAG=FLAG & outSAMflagOR.
 This is applied after all flags have been set by STAR, but before outSAMflagOR.
-Can be used to unset specific bits that are not set otherwise. outSAMattrRGline                  Optional<String>          --outSAMattrRGline                              (default: -) SAM/BAM read group line.
+Can be used to unset specific bits that are not set otherwise. outSAMattrRGline                  Optional<Array<String>>   --outSAMattrRGline                              (default: -) SAM/BAM read group line.
 The first word contains the read group identifier and must start with "ID:", e.g. --outSAMattrRGline ID:xxx CN:yy "DS:z z z".     xxx will be added as RG tag to each output alignment.
 Any spaces in the tag values have to be double quoted.
 Comma separated RG lines correspons to different (comma separated) input files in --readFilesIn.
 Commas have to be surrounded by spaces, e.g.     --outSAMattrRGline ID:xxx , ID:zzz "DS:z z" , ID:yyy DS:yyyy outSAMheaderHD                    Optional<Array<String>>   --outSAMheaderHD                                (default: -) @HD (header) line of the SAM header outSAMheaderPG                    Optional<Array<String>>   --outSAMheaderPG                                (default: -) extra @PG (software) line of the SAM header (in addition to STAR) outSAMheaderCommentFile           Optional<String>          --outSAMheaderCommentFile                       (default: -) path to the file with @CO (comment) lines of the SAM header